-I entered into seminary as a newly married twenty-two year old lacking the necessary Bible and theology knowledge needed to help lead others.
+I entered into seminary at the AWKNG School of Theology as a newly married twenty-two year old lacking the necessary Bible and theology knowledge needed to help lead others.
 I also lacked ministry skills and experience.
 Seminary, for me, was a necessary training ground, and a needed formative experience so that the coming years of ministry could be fruitful.

 But seminary also turned out to be more than simply learning.